-Preserving autumn leaves
+Preserving autumn leaves the old-fashioned way

 It is very natural that one should wish to preserve permanently the bright-colored beauty of the leaves of fall; and many are the plans that have been devised for so doing.